avivasolutionsnl/sitecore-commerce-docker/README.md

 ```
 PS> docker commit sitecore-commerce-docker_mssql_1 sitecore-commerce-docker_mssql:latest
 ```
-or keep a copy of the database files and mount these in your setup.
+or keep a copy of the database files (use `CopyDatabases.ps1`) and mount these in your setup.

 ## Plumber
 Plumber is available at: http://commerce:4000